Staff Spotlights

 Riccardo Balin, Assistant Computational Scientist

-In the last year, Riccardo continued his involvement in the Aurora ESP project aimed at developing ML-based closure models from ongoing simulations of turbulent aerodynamic flows.
-Thanks to his efforts, the project demonstrated INCITE readiness on the new Aurora supercomputer.
-Additionally, Riccardo spearheaded an Argonne led effort to incorporate AI methods into the nekRS CFD code called nekRS-ML.
+In the last year, Riccardo continued his involvement in an Aurora ESP project aimed at developing machine learning-based closure models from ongoing simulations of turbulent aerodynamic flows.
+Thanks to his efforts, the project demonstrated INCITE readiness on the Aurora supercomputer.
+Additionally, Riccardo has spearheaded an Argonne-led effort to incorporate AI methods into the nekRS CFD code called nekRS-ML.
 This collaboration now includes researchers from four divisions at Argonne and led to a new ALCC proposal for an AI-powered toolkit to accelerate simulation-based design space exploration.
-Riccardo also fostered new collaborations spanning across DOE labs to develop benchmarks for coupled simulation and AI workflows in order to better understand how these workloads can take full advantage of current and future HPC systems.
+Riccardo has also fostered new collaborations spanning across DOE labs to develop benchmarks for coupled simulation and AI workflows in order to better understand how these workloads can take full advantage of current and future HPC systems.

-Murali develops performance models to identify and address bottlenecks while scaling machine learning and deep learning frameworks on emerging supercomputers for scientific applications.
+Murali Emani is an assistant computer scientist in the ALCF’s Artificial Intelligence and Machine Learning (AIML) group.
+In this role, he develops performance models to identify and address bottlenecks while scaling machine learning and deep learning frameworks on emerging supercomputers for scientific applications.
 He also co-designs emerging hardware architectures to scale up machine learning algorithms.

-Murali co-leads the AI Testbed where he explores the performance, efficiency of AI accelerators for scientific machine learning applications.
-He works in close collaboration with existing vendors to influence their future product offerings and also potential vendors the help procurement.
-He also organized various training sessions and tutorials on programming the AI Testbed accelerators at various venues such as SC that gained tremendous response from the community.
+Murali co-leads the ALCF AI Testbed, where he explores the performance and efficiency of AI accelerators for scientific machine learning applications.
+He works in close collaboration with existing vendors to influence their future product offerings and with potential vendors to aid in procurement.
+He has also organized various training sessions and tutorials on programming the AI Testbed accelerators at various venues, such as the 2024 Supercomputing Conference (SC24), that gained tremendous response from the scientific commputing community.

-Murali is also a core member of the Model Architecture and Performance Evaluation working group in the Trillion Parameter Consortium (TPC) and organized tutorials and hackathon sessions at TPC event.
-He is actively engaged in the AuroraGPT project that aims to develop open science foundation model across various science disciplines.
-As a technical committee member of the first NAIRR workshop, he chaired break-out sessions to understand the gaps and goals for performance of AI applications.
+Murali is a core member of the Model Architecture and Performance Evaluation working group in the Trillion Parameter Consortium and helped organize tutorials and hackathon sessions for the community.
+He is actively engaged in the AuroraGPT project, which aims to develop open science foundation models across various science disciplines.
+As a technical committee member of the first NAIRR workshop, he chaired breakout sessions to understand the gaps and goals for performance of AI applications.

 Left: Varuni Sastry; right: Christine Simpson

-Varuni Sastry joined Argonne in the Data Science and Learning Division in 2021 as a predoctoral appointee, primarily working on AI Testbeds with a focus on evaluating and benchmarking different AI and ML workloads on next generation dataflow based hardware.
+Varuni Sastry joined Argonne’s Data Science and Learning division in 2021 as a predoctoral appointee, primarily working on AI testbeds with a focus on evaluating and benchmarking different AI and ML workloads on next-generation dataflow-based hardware.
 She also assisted ALCF users in deploying different scientific AI workloads on these accelerators.
-In 2023, she officially joined the ALCF as an Assistant Computer scientist and continues to lead several efforts in enabling AI for Science workloads on AI Testbed and other supercomputers at the ALCF.
+In 2023, she joined the ALCF as an assistant computer scientist and continues to lead several efforts in enabling AI for science workloads on the AI Testbed and other supercomputers at the ALCF.

-In 2024, Varuni joined the AuroraGPT pre-training team, setting up the data processing pipeline, and developing several key features for distributed training framework for scalable language and vision models.
-Varuni contributed to three different Gordon Bell submissions for 2024, and the “MProt-DPO” work on multimodal protein design workflow was selected as a Gordon Bell finalist.
-She was awarded an Impact Argonne Award for the Enhancement of Argonne’s Reputation for her contribution.
-She was also honored with an Impact Argonne Award for Extraordinary Efforts for her contribution to “AuroraGlimmer”, an effort to build a scalable pipeline for the AuroraGPT project.
-In collaboration with the CNM and APS teams, she developed a RAG based LLM based chat framework tailored for scientific facilities and this work was published at the Nature Partner Journal (NPJ) computational materials.
+In 2024, Varuni joined the AuroraGPT pre-training team, setting up the data processing pipeline and developing several key features for a distributed training framework for scalable language and vision models.
+Varuni contributed to three different Gordon Bell submissions in 2024, with the “MProt-DPO” project on multimodal protein design workflows selected as a Gordon Bell finalist.
+She was awarded an Impact Argonne Award for the enhancement of Argonne’s reputation for her contribution.
+She was also honored with an Impact Argonne Award for extraordinary efforts for her work with “AuroraGlimmer,” a project aiming to build a scalable pipeline for the AuroraGPT project.
+In collaboration with teams from Argonne’s Center for Nanoscale Materials and Advanced Photon Source, she developed a large language model-based chat framework incorporating retrieval-augmented generation and tailored for scientific facilities, published in npj Computational Materials.

-As part of outreach activities, Varuni co-organized several tutorial and workshops on AI Testbeds including sessions at SuperComputing’24, Argonne Training Program on Extreme-Scale Computing (ATPESC) and other ALCF events.
+As part of outreach activities, Varuni co-organized several tutorial and workshops for AI Testbed systems including sessions at SC24, Argonne Training Program on Extreme-Scale Computing (ATPESC), and other ALCF events.
 She also delivered an invited talk at NNSA Emergent Technology Seminar.
-In addition, she co-organized INCITE GPU hackathon and served as a reviewer for both ATPESC’24 and INCITE’25 committees.
+In addition, she co-organized the ALCF’s INCITE GPU Hackathon and served as a reviewer for both the ATPESC 2024 and INCITE 2025 committees.

 Christine Simpson, Assistant Computational Scientist

-Christine Simpson joined the ALCF in 2022 as an Assistant Computational Scientist in the Datascience group.
-Now part of the Data Services and Workflows group, she primarily focuses on workflows on ALCF systems, which involves development and testing of workflow tools and user support and training.
+Christine Simpson joined the ALCF in 2022 as an assistant computational scientist in the Data Science group.
+Now part of the Data Services and Workflows group, she primarily focuses on workflows on ALCF systems, which involves the development and testing of workflow tools and user support and training.
 She is currently the lead developer for Balsam, an ALCF-developed workflow package that has enabled users to deploy high-throughput workflows on ALCF systems.
 She also works closely with the Parsl and Globus teams to help optimize their tools and services for ALCF users.

-Christine is also the postdoc hiring lead for ALCF.
-Prior to joining ALCF, she received her PhD in Astronomy studying galaxy formation and evolution with numerical simulations.
+Christine is also the ALCF’s postdoc hiring lead.
+Prior to joining Argonne, she received her PhD in Astronomy studying galaxy formation and evolution with numerical simulations.

 Left: Sheeja Susan; right: Peter Upton